AlexanderBlake/Perfect-Lap/README.md

 The model will need to take in the data of the fastest laps of a session and how it changed throughout the session as well as what session of the day the session was.

 ## Quadratic Regression Model
 A quadratic regression model is used because experience tells us that there is an optimal temperature window for peak performance.
-A race track that is too hot or too cold will negatively impact tire performance.
-This is turn leads to less grip leading to drivers losing lap time.

 ![Regression Plot](./client/src/Figure_1.png)